-View native and non-native plants, birds and animals on a scenic tidal river by kayak or paddleboard.
-Your guide describes the history of the river and surrounding areas as you paddle past a mix of home, creeks, preserves and mangroves ...
+View native and non-native plants, birds and animals on this scenic tidal waterway by kayak or paddle board.
+Our professionally trained guides discuss history and architecture as you paddle past a mix of home, creeks, preserves and mangroves ...
 More info ›

-View native and non-native plants, birds and animals on a scenic tidal river by kayak or paddleboard.
-Your guide describes the history of the river and surrounding areas as you paddle past a mix of home, creeks, preserves and mangroves.
+View native and non-native plants, birds and animals on this scenic tidal waterway by kayak or paddle board.
+Our professionally trained guides discuss history and architecture as you paddle past a mix of home, creeks, preserves and mangroves.
 Expect to see herons, ibises, ducks, cormorants, coots, raccoons, squirrels and even large iguanas.
 Some days you may even see a manatee or two!
-A fresh coconut is served to each of our guests with a squeeze of lime as well as fresh fruit from local trees.
+Fresh coconut water and or bottled water is provided on all tours.
+In season we have sea grape jelly made locally.

 Your tour starts from the Richardson Historic Park and Nature Preserve in Wilton Manors, just 10 minutes South of Ft.
 Lauderdale.
 After checking in, you will receive a basic introduction to paddling.
 Your guide will then set you up with your choice of kayak or paddleboard.